Shernandez520/promo-artwork-automation-case-study/README.md

 # 🧩 Case Study: Automating Image Sorting for Webstore Production

 ### 🎯 The Problem
-Our hybrid web development and design team regularly receives large batches of product images — typically **150–200 at a time** — from the Sales department.
+Our hybrid web development and design team regularly receives large batches of product images (typically **150–200 at a time**) from the Sales department.
 These images are used for bulk product uploads to customer webstores.

 Before automation, each batch had to be **manually reviewed and sorted by orientation** (portrait, landscape, or square).
 This process was tedious, time-consuming, and repetitive, consuming **several cumulative hours per week** that could have been spent on higher-value creative work.